Ng Eng Hen: Political career

 In 2011, Ng stepped down from his role as Minister for Education and was appointed Minister for Defence.
 In Parliament, he served as Deputy Leader of the House between 2007 and 2011 and later as Leader of the House between 2011 and 2015.
 During 2015 general election, Ng lead the five-member PAP team contesting in Bishan–Toa Payoh GRC and won 73.59% of the vote against a second challenge by the Singapore People's Party.

 In 2018, the French government awarded Ng the Legion of Honour.
 During the 2020 general election, Ng was part of a four-member PAP team contesting in Bishan–Toa Payoh GRC and won about 67% of the vote against the Singapore People's Party.

+On 4 November 2021, Ng described Taiwan's political status as an issue that for the People's Republic of China, "goes to the heart of the political legitimacy of the leader, of the party of the party and it's a deep red line.
+I can think of no scenario which there are winners if there is an actual physical confrontation over Taiwan ...
+So, I would advise us to stay very far away from that."
+On 17 February 2025, at the 61st Munich Security Conference, Ng stated that the Asian perspectives of the U.S. have shifted from being perceived as a force of "moral legitimacy” to "a landlord seeking rent."
+His remarks came following tensions between President of the United States Donald Trump and other NATO members over the Russian invasion of Ukraine.

+On 18 April 2025, Ng announced he would not contest the general election held in May that year and his retirement from politics.

 Personal life

-Ng is married to Ivy Ng Swee Lian, a paediatrician and geneticist who has been serving as the chief executive officer of SingHealth and the couple have four children.
+Ng is married to Ivy Ng Swee Lian, a paediatrician and geneticist who has been serving as a senior advisor to SingHealth Board.
+The couple have four children.